In September 2017 we watched in horror as Hurricanes Irma and Maria tore through the Caribbean, causing destruction to everything in their path.

 What are we doing?

-Since Hurricane Irma, Unite BVI, Virgin Unite and Virgin Limited Edition have committed over $2m to charitable projects and initiatives across the BVI, including $900K of the BVI Community Appeal Funds.
+Since Hurricane Irma, Unite BVI, Virgin Unite and Virgin Limited Edition have committed over $2.9M USD to charitable projects and initiatives across the BVI, including $1.6M USD of the BVI Community Support Appeal funds.

 In the immediate aftermath of Irma, we were heavily involved in relief efforts – since then our focus has been on the long-term recovery of the islands, by supporting the government’s vision of building a “stronger, smarter, greener, better BVI”.

 As outlined in Richard’s blog, we continue to focus on the same three areas to assist the long-term reconstruction of the BVI: